uhasker/getting-things-done-in-next-js/src/chapter8/03-more-on-routes.md

 ```

 Note that the `[id]` notation will only match a single segment.
-This means for example `http://localhost:3000/task/1/status` will not be matched by `task/[id]` and you will see a `404`.
+This means that e.g. `http://localhost:3000/task/1/status` will not be matched by `task/[id]` and you will see a `404`.

 If you want to change this, you can use catch-all segments with `[...id]` and optional catch-all segments with `[[...id]]`.

 ### Route Handlers

-Route handlers basically allow you to create API routes.
+Route handlers basically allow you to create API routes (similar to what we did in the networking chapter).
 Route handlers are defined by `route` files.

 Let's create a new file `api/task/route.ts` and add a simple example route handler: